This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclosure for more information.

 This is one of my favorite stretchy meals!
 Hash is the perfect dish to make when you have leftover bits of meat and a small selection of vegetables.
 Get the method here.

 Hot pockets made at home!
 Chicken and veggies wrapped in a sourdough pocket.
 So good.
 These are also a great make-ahead lunch.
 Get the recipe here.

-Not only is bone broth amazingly frugal since it’s made from something many discard, it is also amazingly healthy.
+Not only is bone broth amazingly frugal since it’s made from something many discard, but it is also amazingly healthy.
 Broth very efficiently delivers nutrients to your body and improves gut health (learn more about improving gut health here).
 You want to enjoy bone broth regularly in your diet.
 Go here for some great tips for adding broth to your diet.

 We love these rich, creamy soups full of nourishing bone broth.
-The beauty of a blended soup is the sky is the limit for using up ingredients you have on hand.
+The beauty of a blended soup is that the sky is the limit for using up ingredients you have on hand.
 It’s a great method for cleaning out the fridge or freezer.
 A stick blender makes this soup so easy.
 Via TraditionalCookingSchool.com.

-Poaching eggs, with or without the shell on, gives a wonderful hot breakfast or increases the nutrition of your broth by adding calcium and gives you hard boiled eggs for any use.
+Poaching eggs, with or without the shell on, gives a wonderful hot breakfast or increases the nutrition of your broth by adding calcium and gives you hard-boiled eggs for any use.
 Via TraditionalCookingSchool.com.

 What is your favorite recipe for stretching cooked chicken?